ricardoerib/whatsapp-gpt-assistant/README.md

-# Financial Chatbot Project
+# Assistant Chatbot Project

 ## Overview

-This project implements a financial chatbot using Python, FastAPI, and OpenAI's GPT-4.
+This project implements a Assistant chatbot using Python, FastAPI, and OpenAI's GPT-4.
 The chatbot processes user questions, analyzes a CSV file containing financial data, and provides personalized investment insights.
 It also integrates with Amazon DynamoDB to store user interactions, maintaining conversational context for each user session.

 ---